foko/api-docs/widgets/wordpress/photofeed/README.md

 Foko PhotoFeed WordPress Widget
 -------------------------------

 **IMPORTANT:** You need to install a self hosted version of wordpress in order to install this plugin (e.g. use wordpress.org instead of wordpress.com).
+Please update to the lates version of your browser in order to experience the full functionality of this widget.

 **Before you start:**
 <p>